research-team/robot-dream/doc/architecture.md

 ####Robot life cycle
 ![High level design components of robot life cycle](HLD_Component_RobotLifeCycle.png)

-This is high-level representation of the overall structure of the robotic system with emphasis on the integration with sleeping brain.
-The **RobotLifeCycle** component provides proper functions for the real-time operations of a robotic system including storage of the **wake** phase experience with semantic tagging.
+This is high-level representation of the overall structure of the robotic system.
+The **RobotLifeCycle** component provides proper functions for the real-time operations of a robotic system including storage of the **wake** phase experience with semantic tagging and translation into the **sleeping brain**.

 #####Semantic tagging